sassoftware/sas-viya-sdk-js/documentation/docs/api/SASReportObjectElement.md

 ### `authenticationType: string`

-Choose the method that will be used to authenticate requests to the SAS Viya server.
+Choose the method to authenticate requests to the SAS Viya server.

-Currently the only valid value is `"guest"`.
-This attribute is required to support a future update where `"credential"` will be the default.
+- `'guest'` automatically signs in to the SAS Viya server as the guest user.
+- `'credentials'` uses SAS Logon to establish an authenticated session.

+default value: `'credentials'`

 ### `url: string`